jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-09-05 06:30:00
+date: 2015-09-17 07:10:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

-Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and [Qt5][qt] programmers.
+Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards.

+I develop primarily using C and C++ using [Qt5][qt] with some occasional Perl and Python.

+The [Yocto][yocto] meta-layer [meta-bbb][meta-bbb] described below builds systems that support my preferences.

+After all, that is the point of Yocto

+    "It's not an embedded Linux distribution - it creates a custom one for you"

-The [meta-bbb][meta-bbb] layer described below **should** be modified for your own particular project.
+The [meta-bbb][meta-bbb] layer **should** be modified for your own particular project.
 Treat it as a template.

-The *image recipes* under `meta-bbb/images` are examples with some packages I find useful.
-You should modify those recipes or create new ones to suit your needs.
+The *image recipes* under `meta-bbb/images` are examples with some packages I find useful for development.
+Those recipes should be modified or new ones created to suit your own needs.

+### System Info

 The Yocto version is `1.8.0` the `[fido]` branch.